-A while back, I did an interview with Erin Leach from PADI, as part of their women in diving series.
+A while back, I did an interview with Erin Stern (nee Leach) from PADI, as part of their women in diving series.
 PADI is the world’s largest diver training agency and Erin is one of those people who makes an incredible first impression – smart, focused and exceptionally friendly.
 She put me at east straight away …

 A keen diver, Erin is PADI’s Asia Pacific’s Marketing Executive and she is focused squarely on increasing the number of women in diving.
 At the moment only one-third of all recreational divers are women and PADI wants to know why.

 As I’m both a commercial diver with UK HSE and ADAS qualifications and a certified PADI DiveMaster, I’m in the minority, so we naturally talked a lot about women in diving.
 Erin wanted to know what I thought were the biggest opportunities and challenges facing women in diving, and what barriers, if any, women may perceive exist.

 You can read the full interview on the PADI blog here.